sanity-io/visual-editing/packages/svelte-loader/README.md

 }
 ```

 You can now import `isPreviewing` (a [readonly Svelte store](https://svelte.dev/docs/svelte-store#readonly)) anywhere in your app.
-For example, a component to display if previews are enabled or disabled:
+For example, in a component to display if previews are enabled or disabled:

 ```svelte
 <!-- src/components/DisplayPreview.svelte -->